Air Source Heat Pump Performance

 Historically, air source heat pumps have been the most widely used due to their relatively low cost, easy maintenance, inexpensive installation and eligibility for incentives.
 However, they are also prone to limitations, based on the way they function.

 To heat the inner space of the home, air source heat pumps absorb outside air and move it inside the building.
-That limits their performance to a certain extent, when the outside temperature drops below freezing.
+That limits their performance to a certain extent when the outside temperature drops below freezing.

 To assess air heat pump performance, there are a couple of indicators that give information about heat efficiency and seasonal temperature fluctuation dependencies.
 In a sense, the SPF and COP parameters will help you comprehend air source heat pump limitations and adjust your preferences according to your specific needs.

 Because air source heat pumps move the outside air to heat the internal space of the home, they are dependent on the seasonal fluctuations of the outside temperature.
-To reflect that dependance, the performance of heat pumps is rated with a Seasonal Performance Factor (SPF).
+To reflect that dependence, the performance of heat pumps is rated with a Seasonal Performance Factor (SPF).
 SPF shows the average Coefficient of Performance of a heat pump over a full heating season.

 More specifically, the SPF represents the total useful heat that has been generated annually from the heat pump and then divided by the annual electricity consumption.
 Electricity consumption is related to all other heating solutions that are part of the overall heating system, e.g. underfloor heating.